Skip to main content

 Senate Republicans cannot force US Postal Service to scrap EVs, parliamentarian says

-• The Senate parliamentarian ruled late on Sunday that Senate Republicans cannot use a simple majority to force USPS to scrap its electric vehicles and charging infrastructure.
+• The U.S. Senate parliamentarian ruled late Sunday that Senate Republicans cannot use a budget reconciliation bill to require the Postal Service to eliminate its fleet of electric vehicles and associated charging infrastructure.

 Insights by Ground AI